nemeritz-ming/COMP6710_Lab_Exercises/src/comp1110/lab2/README.md

 You may use either the VDI, VirtualBox, or your own natively-installed version of IntelliJ and Java.

-**It is essential that you complete this lab and have a tutor mark it off during the lab**.
+**It is important to complete this lab.
+Your tutor will mark your engagement during the lab.**  You will receive a mark of 0.9 for full engagement and a small bonus (a mark of 1.0) if you completed all the tasks during the lab (your tutor will use the CI to check this --- you don't need to be marked off).

 ## Part I:  30-Minute Check-In